dmertl/DrinkDifferent/README.md

 - Gather beverage data from various bar websites.
 - Standardized scraping process.
-- Separate scraper per bar.
+- Separate scraper class per chain.
 - Returns a list of standardized Beverage objects.
-- Beverage objects can be easily converted to JSON for storage or parsing.

-### Ideas

-- Ignore wine
-- Prioritize scraping name + brewery, everything else is irrelevant
+- Beverages are saved to database.
+- Scraping brewery and name are the important parts, every else isn't important
 - All scrapes should be executable scripts and python modules
  - Executing from command line should allow for scraping file or url and output JSON

-- Would be nice if scrapers simply took HTML.
-So far both stout and ball and chain don't need any special handling.
+### Ideas

 - Use checkin data from untappd to get beer list?
 Have to deal with stale data, how far back do we go for "current" beer?

 Menu Diff